Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/welcome-&-setup.md

 ## The discovery HPC system ##

-For those of you that indicated that you did not have an account on *discovery* you should have received an email from research computing with credentials for logging on the system using your netID.
+For those of you that indicated that you did not have an account on *discovery* you will need to request one [here](https://rc.dartmouth.edu) **AT LEAST** two (business) days before the workshop begins.
+There is a green button at the top of the page that says **Request an Accoun**, once you click the button you will be prompted to log in with your netID and password and then you can fill in the form to request your account.

+Once you have a discovery account you can follow along [here](https://youtu.be/VoHBlblsQfg) to log onto discovery using the command line.

 To log onto discovery we will use the secure shell command `ssh`.